 Before our late afternoon flight from Kirkwall to Aberdeen, we pass Scapa Flow, scene of First World War naval tribulations, the Churchill barriers, erected to protect Britain during the Second World War, and the Italian Chapel, built by POWs during the war.
 If time allows we also visit the Tomb of the Eagles, another 5000 year old burial site with a superb interpretive centre and coastal footpaths, as we explore both the archaeology and wildlife on the island of South Ronaldsay, and round-up any rarities en route to the airport.

 Field Notes Expect a wide variation in weather conditions.
 Blazing sunshine, rain and strong winds are all possible, and you will probably experience a bit of everything.
 Biting insects not expected.
 Please bring walking boots or shoes, weatherproof clothing and a small rucksack.Hat and gloves essential for boat trips and exposed coastal locations.
 The walk to Mousa Broch is around half a mile over undulating and uneven terrain, and is taken in low light.
 The walk to Hermaness is around 4 miles in return over undulating terrain with a few steeper slopes.

 What's included in your Shetland & Orkney holiday price

 - Eight nights comfortable en-suite hotel accommodation.
 We choose hotels from our personally inspected shortlist, where birders are welcome and the hospitality is special.
 Guests are never expected to share.
 Full details with your joining pack.
 Rooms are en-suite, with TV and hospitality tray.

-- Full Scottish breakfast and dinner from Sunday evening til Monday morning, packed lunch daily.
+- Full Scottish breakfast and dinner from Saturday evening until Sunday morning, packed lunch daily.